Akhila-2006/MyHtml/README.md

 ## About Me

-Hi, I’m *Akhila* – a B.Tech CSE student passionate about web development.
+Hi, I’m *Akhila* – a B.Tech IT student passionate about web development.
 I'm on a journey to become a **Java Full Stack Developer** and currently learning HTML, CSS, and more!

 ---